 While future editions may expand the typeface selection to a degree, it will never be able to include all popular typefaces.
 However, our suite of mobile applications called Font Combinations contains both classic and contemporary typefaces, and can create thousands and thousands of combinations.
-As of this writing, the Font Combinations app is available from Apple in the iTunes App Store.
-For more information, please visit our Font Combinations App page.

 Should designers buy new typefaces?